Depression in men – Adon Health Skip to content

 How is depression diagnosed?

-• Clinical Interview
+• Clinical interview

-• Questionnaires (e.g. Beck Depression Inventory, PHQ-9)
+• Questionnaires (e.g., Beck Depression Inventory, PHQ-9)

-• Exclusion of other diseases (e.g. thyroid, sleep disorders, infections)
+• Exclusion of other diseases (e.g., thyroid, sleep disorders, infections)

-How is depression treated in men?
+How is depression in men treated?

 1. Psychotherapy